neul-labs/stout/docs/SECURITY.md

 1. The index database is hashed (SHA256)
 2. The hash + metadata is signed with an Ed25519 private key
 3. The signature is stored in `manifest.json`
-4. brewx verifies the signature using the embedded public key
+4. stout verifies the signature using the embedded public key

 ### Manifest Format